aarnphm/tinymorph/docs/content/HazardAnalysis/HazardAnalysis.md

 > [!important] SR-INT5
 >
-> Ensure data integrity for local storage
+> Ensure data integrity for local storage.

-Rationale: Corrupted file format can lead to loss in data, therefore, it is important to ensure data integrity for local storage.
+Rationale: Corrupted file format can lead to loss in data.
+This applies to both configurations and users' files.
+See H2.3

 > [!important] SR-INT6
 >
-> fair feature steering SAEs
+> Fair feature steering SAEs

 Rationale: SAEs must comply to certain features, stay true to trained tonality (for example Raymond Carver's SAEs should depict his writing style), and the system should reject inappropriate suggestions.
+This is to ensure that the system is not biased towards certain features.

 ### 7.3 Privacy Requirements